 Dear friends in Christ Jesus,

-The intention of today’s blog is to cheer our readers onward in striving to ACHIEVE PEACE within one’s heart even in the face of the most unfavourable circumstances.
+The intention of today’s blog is to cheer our readers onward in striving to maintain peace within one’s heart even in the face of the most unfavourable circumstances.

 Because the comfort and peace of the Church are dependent largely upon unity of the Spirit of the Lord in the various members.